Smurfs: The Lost Village: Plot

-The four are captured by leaf-covered creatures who reveal themselves to be female Smurfs.
-They are taken to Smurfy Grove and meet Smurf Storm, Smurf Blossom, Smurf Lily, Smurf Melody, and their leader Smurf Willow, who all welcome the Smurfs to their home.
-Smurf Storm and Clumsy head away from the village to locate Gargamel and alert the others.
-During the trip, Clumsy reveals that Smurfette was created by Gargamel, which causes Smurf Storm to distrust Smurfette.
-Gargamel, who was led into a piranha-infested swamp, and Azrael spot Clumsy and Smurf Storm.
-Monty attacks them, but they fly away to return to the village.
+The next morning, the Smurfs sail across a river using a handmade raft.
+Following a brief chase, they rescue a drowning Gargamel.
+However, Gargamel betrays them by pushing them off the raft, as they plunge down a waterfall.
+They are soon attacked and captured by a group of female Smurfs who reveal themselves to be inhabitants of the lost village.
+They are taken to Smurfy Grove, and meet Smurfblossom, Smurfstorm, Smurflily, and their leader, Smurfwillow, who all welcome the Smurfs to their home.
+Storm and Clumsy head to locate Gargamel and alert the others.
+During the trip, Clumsy accidentally reveals that Smurfette was created by Gargamel, which causes Storm to distrust Smurfette.

-Following a village tour, Smurfette grows accustomed to life in Smurfy Grove, to the dismay of Hefty and Brainy.
-Smurf Storm and Clumsy return, revealing that Smurfette was created by Gargamel.
-The female Smurfs prepare an attack that night.
-Papa Smurf, having discovered the quartet's absence, arrives to bring them home, and the female Smurfs accept him into their home.
-Gargamel, Azrael, and Monty suddenly invade and destroy Smurfy Grove, capturing every Smurf.
-Smurfette is spared because she is not a real Smurf, and thus, is of no more use to Gargamel, and they leave.
-Feeling heartbroken, Smurfette is shown a picture of herself with her friends, and after realizing what not being a real Smurf truly means, she heads back to Gargamel's lair to save her fellow Smurfs.
+Meanwhile, Gargamel, Azrael, and Monty were led to the Swamp of No Return, a piranha-infested lake.
+They spot Clumsy and Storm in the sky with Storm's dragonfly, Spitfire.
+Monty attacks them in a dogfight, but is defeated before the Smurfs fly back to the village.
+Smurfette grows accustomed to life in Smurfy Grove, to the dismay of Hefty and Brainy.
+Storm and Clumsy return with Spitfire, revealing that Smurfette was created by Gargamel, and the female Smurfs prepare for an impending attack in that night.
+Gargamel suddenly invades and destroys Smurfy Grove, capturing every Smurf.
+Smurfette is spared because she is not a real Smurf, and thus, is of no use to Gargamel, leaving her crying in the ruins of Smurfy Grove.
+She soon gets an idea and travels back to Gargamel's lair to face him.

-At Gargamel's lair, Papa Smurf and Smurf Willow accept Brainy's escape plan.
-Hefty, Brainy, Clumsy, and some of the female Smurfs succeed at the plan until Gargamel and Azrael spot them and put Clumsy and some other female Smurfs into his Smurfilator, a machine capable of extracting their essence.
-Smurfette arrives and deceives Gargamel into believing she wants to be an evil Smurf again.
-Gargamel tries to turn Smurfette evil again but realizes that she is absorbing his magical powers instead.
-The lair explodes, sending him, Azrael, and Monty flying back into the piranha lake.
-The Smurfs are freed, but Smurfette has been reverted to a lifeless lump of clay.
+At Gargamel's lair, every Smurf has been imprisoned as Gargamel prepares a machine capable of extracting their essence.
+The Smurfs attempt to escape using a plan from Brainy until Gargamel spots them, puts them all into his machine, and gains power from their essence.
+Smurfette arrives and deceives Gargamel into believing she wants to be evil again.
+Gargamel uses his magic to turn Smurfette evil again, but she instead absorbs his magic.
+As Smurfette absorbs the magic, she eventually explodes the lair, sending Gargamel, Azrael, and Monty flying back to the Swamp of No Return.
+The Smurfs are freed away from their cages, but Smurfette has been turned into clay.

-Back at Smurf Village, the Smurfs make a memorial for Smurfette and silently mourn her loss; Papa Smurf refers to her as the truest Smurf of them all.
-Their energy and love for Smurfette brings her back to life, and everybody celebrates.
-Smurfette finds her purpose: to be anything she wants to be.
-Gargamel, Azrael, and Monty walk back to their lair, and Gargamel wrongfully blames Azrael for ruining his plans and reveals Azrael's adoption.
+Back at Smurf Village, the Smurfs make a memorial for Smurfette and silently mourn her loss.
+Their energy and love for Smurfette resurrects her.
+The Smurfs celebrate, with Smurfette finding her purpose, to be anything she wants to be.